FAQGURU/FAQGURU/topics/en/vuejs.md

 * https://stackoverflow.com/questions/42936588/how-to-deploy-vue-app

 [[↑] Back to top](#vuejs)
 ### What is a proper way to communicate between sibling components in vuejs 2.0?
-(Expert)

 With Vue 2.0, we using the eventHub mechanism.